 Neh 5:1-19 Meanwhile a famine threatens the inhabitants of Jerusalem.
-Some sell their land to pay for grain, while others are forced to sell their daughters into slavery to buy food.
-Others are forced to borrow money to pay the king’s taxes on their fields and vineyards.
+Some sell their land to wealthier Jews to pay for grain, while others are forced to sell their daughters into slavery to buy food.
+Others are forced to borrow money at high interest rates from their fellow Jews to pay the king’s taxes on their fields and vineyards.

-Nehemiah is appointed Governor of Judah by King Artaxerxes I. He recognises the injustice of the system and orders the Persian officials to return the lands they have expropriated.
+Nehemiah is appointed Governor of Judah by King Artaxerxes I. He recognises the injustice of the system and orders the wealthy Jews who have profited unfairly to return the lands and houses of their poorer Jewish neighbours.

 Neh 6:1-14 Sanballat, Tobiah and Geshem the Arab (probably the Governor of Idumaea), angered by Nehemiah’s appointment as a regional governor within their former area of jurisdiction, make further threats in order to discourage the builders.
 But the walls are completed in less than two months, on 2nd October 445BC, and the gates are replaced.